rust-lang/rust/text/0000-rename-binary-heap.md

 # Summary

-Rename the standard correction `BinaryHeap` to `BinHeap`, in order to follow the existing naming convention.
+Rename the standard collection `BinaryHeap` to `BinHeap`, in order to follow the existing naming convention.

 # Motivation